I'm looking for ...

 Logs may only be burnt on stoves that have been granted exemption from the regulations by the government through DEFRA.
 Exempt appliances are appliances (ovens, wood burners and stoves) which have been exempted by Statutory Instruments (Orders) under the clean air act 1993 or clean air order 1981 (Northern Ireland).
 These have passed tests to confirm that they are capable of burning an unauthorised or inherently smoky solid fuel without emitting smoke.

-If you are unsure whether or not you live in a smoke controlled area, then you can check with your local council or visit: http://www.uksmokecontrolareas.co.uk/locations.php
+If you are unsure whether or not you live in a smoke controlled area, then you will need to check with your local council.
+Further information on Smoke controlled areas can be found on the DEFRA website:

 Wood stoves can be added without a fireplace, of course.
 There are many types of wood stoves on the market today, choosing from the many styles, models and options can be a difficult task.